 private storage: ERC20Storage;}

-In v0.3, we now define storage directly inside the @contract
+In v0.3, we now define storage directly inside the @contract class with @state:

 @contract